RDA-Sample-Type-Classification-WG/Case-Studies/template.md

 ## About the xyz community

-*please provide a short description of the community or scientific domain you are representing.*
+*Please provide a short description of the community or scientific domain you are representing.*

 ## Samples in the xyz community